wgseligman/GramsSim/README.md

 ## Setting up GramsSim

-To make things easier, I'm going to define a variable for the repository directory in your area.
+To make things easier, I'm going to define a variable for the source-code directory in your area.
 You may want to include a suitably modified version of this command in one of your shell startup files: